Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-So sit back and relax and thanks for tuning into Summer and souls.
-So, Tom, with all that in mind, I only have one opportunity to ask this question and I have to ask you, do people with, you know, mental health conditions and let's talk specifically about schizophrenia, because that's what you get to carry.
-Do you like watching movies about people with schizophrenia?
+So sit back, relax, and thanks for tuning in to Sunburnt Souls.
+Tom, with all that in mind, I only have one opportunity to ask this question, and I have to ask you: do people with mental health conditions—and let’s talk specifically about schizophrenia, because that’s what you carry—like watching movies about people with schizophrenia?

 00:00:46:00 - 00:00:57:16